 Indicates if Limit Control is globally enabled or disabled on the switch.
-If globally disabled, other modules may still use the underlying functionality, but limit checks and corresponding actions are disabled.
+If globally disabled, other modules may still use the underlying functionality, but limit checks and

 Aging Enabled :

 If checked, secured MAC addresses are subject to aging as discussed under Aging Period.